-Vascular Studies Unit is operated by Independent Vascular Services Limited.
-The service opened in May 1999.
+Vascular Studies Room is operated by Independent Vascular Services Limited The service opened in May 1999 and started being delivered at the Wythenshawe site in 2001.
 The service delivers vascular investigations to NHS trusts and independent hospitals.
 There are eight locations across the North West of England.
+This location is based within in a local hospital.